John Lynch (1740–1820): Personal life

 Lynch was a devout Quaker throughout his life.
 In 1787, he was briefly disowned by the local meeting, but later reconciled with them, writing that he had "given way to the spirit of resentment," and asked for the meeting's forgiveness.

 Abolition

-Lynch freed all of his slaves by the mid-1780s, including the slave who confessed to killing his son.
+Lynch freed all of his slaves by the mid-1780s, including the slave who allegedly killed Lynch's son.
 He consistently supported the antislavery movement.

 Lynch's sister, Sarah Lynch Terrell, was an elder in the local Quaker meeting.
 She was a well-known anti-slavery advocate in her own right, with one account saying she "so strongly [impressed] her neighbors that many leading men acted on her suggestion and freed their bondsman”.
 Her will, known as "The Last Sayings of Sarah Lynch Terrell", became a slavery abolitionist tract to other Quakers in Colonial Virginia.
 Quakers, despite only accounting for a small minority of Virginia's population, were estimated to be responsible for over 25% of manumissions between 1782 and 1806.